 2 U.S. Geological Survey Headquarters, Reston, VA 20192, USA

 Abstract.
 Our goal is to find the pattern of aperiodic seismic signals that precede earthquakes.
-We apply machine learning to data set, that comes from a classic laboratory earthquake experiment, that has been studied in depth as a tabletop analog of seismogenic faults for decades.
-Here we show that by listening to the acoustic signal emitted by a laboratory fault, machine learning can predict the time remaining before it fails with a 0.65 coefficient of determination and 1.61 sec mean absolute error.
+We apply machine learning to data set, that comes from a classic laboratory experiment involving repeated stick-slip displacement (“earthquake”) on a sliding interface, a type of experiment which has been studied in depth as a tabletop analog of seismogenic faults for decades.
+Here we show that by listening to the acoustic signal emitted by a laboratory fault, an algorithm tuned through machine learning can predict the time remaining before it fails with a 0.65 coefficient of determination and 1.61 sec mean absolute error.
 These predictions are based solely on the instantaneous physical characteristics of the acoustical signal and do not make use of its history.
 Los Alamos' initial work [1] showed that the prediction of laboratory earthquakes from continuous seismic data is possible in the case of quasi-periodic laboratory seismic cycles.
 In this work we use a much more challenging dataset with considerably more aperiodic earthquake failures with more realistic behavior.

 INTRODUCTION